-- The Warden will generally delegate their authority for investigating allegations, complaints or rumours of serious breaches of discipline to the Sub-Warden, who will either investigate themselves or in turn delegate responsibility for the investigation to a senior member of staff (including the Director of Behaviour and Standards, the Deputy Head Safeguarding and/or Deputy Head Pastoral as appropriate) The purpose of such an investigation is to make findings on the balance of probabilities, where possible, as to what has happened.
+- 1. The Warden will generally delegate their authority for investigating allegations, complaints or rumours of serious breaches of discipline to the Sub-Warden, who will either investigate themselves or in turn delegate responsibility for the investigation to a senior member of staff (including the Deputy Head Pastoral, the Director of Behaviour and Standards, the Director of Safeguarding as appropriate) The purpose of such an investigation is to make findings on the balance of probabilities, where possible, as to what has happened.
 The investigator should not have had any prior involvement in the management of any of the matters under investigation. - If the pupil is to be interviewed as part of the investigation, they will normally be accompanied by their HM or another member of the resident house team.
 They will also ordinarily be offered the opportunity to be accompanied and supported in addition by another member of staff of their choice.
-A note of the interview will be made by the interviewing member of staff. - Arrangements may be made for a pupil to be taught outside of their normal cohort2 or a pupil may be excluded from the School on a fixed-term basis as a neutral act pending the outcome of a disciplinary process.
+A note of the interview will be made by the interviewing member of staff. - 3.
+Arrangements may be made for a pupil to be taught outside of their normal cohort2 or a pupil may be excluded from the School on a fixed-term basis as a neutral act pending the outcome of a disciplinary process.
 Should a fixed-term exclusion continue for a period of more than five School days, the School will take reasonable steps to put in place arrangements to ensure the continuing education of the pupil and will keep the terms of the fixed-term exclusion under regular review.
-Parents should note that there may be a delay in providing work whilst teaching staff are given the opportunity to determine what work should be set. - There may be exceptional circumstances or cases of significant complexity, where a pupil has committed multiple breaches of the school rules in quick succession.
+Parents should note that there may be a delay in providing work whilst teaching staff are given the opportunity to determine what work should be set. - 4.
+There may be exceptional circumstances or cases of significant complexity, where a pupil has committed multiple breaches of the school rules in quick succession.
 In these circumstances, it may not be possible to conclude one disciplinary process before beginning another and any delay to the further disciplinary process would constitute a serious risk to the community.
 In these cases, the School reserves the right to begin an new disciplinary process before concluding the previous process.
-It may also consider increasing the seriousness of the sanction(s) to be applied so that they are commensurate with the breaches in their totality and to reflect their aggregate impact on the school community. - A pupil's space or, following appropriate risk assessment, belongings may be searched during the course of the investigation.
-See Appendix 6 of this policy for the School's policy on searching and confiscation. - It may be necessary to delay the School's investigation or put it on hold, for example where external agencies such as the police or social services are involved and have recommended this.
+It may also consider increasing the seriousness of the sanction(s) to be applied so that they are commensurate with the breaches in their totality and to reflect their aggregate impact on the school community. - 5.
+A pupil's space or, following appropriate risk assessment, belongings may be searched during the course of the investigation.
+See Appendix 6 of this policy for the School's policy on searching and confiscation. - 6.
+It may be necessary to delay the School's investigation or put it on hold, for example where external agencies such as the police or social services are involved and have recommended this.
 A decision to suspend an investigation will take into account advice from appropriate external agencies and will be subject to periodic review.
-In relation to alleged sexual violence or sexual harassment, the School will have regard to KCSIE and the School's Designated Safeguarding Lead (or a deputy) will take a leading role in decisions. - If considered necessary, the School may ask the Parents to make arrangements for legal representation for the pupil entirely at the Parents' expense or the school may make those arrangements directly.
-Regardless of delays caused by a police or other external agency
+In relation to alleged sexual violence or sexual harassment, the School will have regard to KCSIE and the School's Designated Safeguarding Lead (or a deputy) will take a leading role in decisions.